ryanehunter/ryanehunter.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a Mathematics Ph.D. student at the University of Kansas.
+My advisor is Emily Witt.

 ## Research Interests